Call for Poster Abstracts

-We invite submission of abstracts for a 20 minute presentation and for posters that address any contemporary ethical issue in healthcare.
+We invite submission of abstracts for posters that address any contemporary ethical issue in healthcare.
 Potential topics, both general and specific:

 - Managing conflicts between ethics and law